shoeffner/monty/03_BooleansControlFlow/slides.md

 % `True` or `False`?

-# Another Data Type: Boolean
+# Another data type: Boolean

 There are only two things that can be expressed with the boolean data type: